Provable Tensor-Train Format Tensor Completion by Riemannian Optimization: Numerical Experiments

 The number of measurements required for an algorithm to reliably rebuild a low TT rank tensor is an essential question in tensor completion.
 We explore the recovery abilities of the proposed algorithm in the framework of phase transition, which compares the number of measurements, $n$, the size of a cubic $d\times d\times d$ tensor of TT rank $(r,r)$.

 In the first test, we fix the rank $(r,r) = (2,2)$ and change the size of the tensor $d$ and the number of measurements $n$.
 For each $(d,n)$ tuple, we test 10 random instances.
-The test low TT rank $(r,r)$ tensor $\calT^*$ is generated from truncating a random Gaussian tensor using TT-SVD.
+The true low TT-rank $(r,r)$ tensor $\calT^*$ is generated from truncating a random Gaussian tensor using TT-SVD.
 The measurements tensor $\calP_{\Omega}(\calT^*)$ is obtained by sampling $n$ entries of $\calT^*$ uniformly at random.
 A test is considered to be successful if the returned tensor $\calT$ satisfies $\fro{\calT-\calT^*}/\fro{\calT^*} \leq 0.01$.
 The dimension of the tensor are ranging from 110 to 190, and the measurements are from 5000 to 55000.
 The probabilities of successful recovery for the RGrad-TT is displayed in Figure \ref{fig:phase1}.
-In this figure, white color means that the algorithm can recover all 10 randomly drawn test tensors, whereas the black color shows that the algorithm cannot recover any of the tensors.
-A clear phase transition can be seen from the figure.
+In this figure, white color means that the algorithm can recover $\calT^{\ast}$ in all 10 repeated simulations, whereas the black color means that the algorithm fails in all 10 simulations.
+A clear phase transition can be observed from the figure.